NequZ/FiveM-UCP-ACP/README.md

 Go to: config/config.php and edit the variable $db

+Make sure you use the correct FiveM Database

 ```$db = new PDO('mysql:host=localhost;dbname=fivem', 'root', ''); // Main Database String```

 import the ```cp_user``` SQL file

 import the ```cp_logfiles``` SQL file

+## Dont forget to select the fivem database for that step

 # What should be possible with the ACP?